seamplex/suncae/doc/INSTALL.md

 and then SunCAE would be available at <http://localhost/suncae>.

 > [!WARNING]
 > Mind Apache's policies about symbolic links.
-They are not straightforward, so symlinking SunCAE's `html` directory into Apache's `html` directory might now work out of the box.
+They are not straightforward, so symlinking SunCAE's `html` directory into Apache's `html` directory might not work out of the box.

  * If you do not have experience with Apache, you might want to delete the default `/var/www` tree and clone SunCAE there.